zowe/docs-site/docs/user-guide/cli-using-initializing-user-configuration.md

     The configuration file `zowe.config.user.json` is created in the `ZOWE_CLI_HOME` directory.

-    When created, the user configuration file contains profiles (copied from the global team configuration file) **[is the paranthetical correct?]** with no properties and the `defaults` object is empty.
+    When created, the user configuration file contains profiles with no properties and the `defaults` object is empty.
 Refer to the following example.

     ```{
         "$schema": "./zowe.schema.json",